Embryology: Evolutionary embryology

-Using Darwin's theory evolutionary embryologists have since been able to distinguish between homologous and analogous structures between varying species.
-Homologous structures are those that the similarities between them are derived from a common ancestor, such as the human arm and bat wings.
-Analogous structures are those that appear to be similar but have no common ancestral derivation.
+Using Darwin's theory, evolutionary embryologists have since been able to distinguish between homologous and analogous structures appearing in different species.
+Homologous structures are those whose similarities derive from a common ancestor, such as the human arm and bat wings.
+Analogous structures are those that seem similar despite lacking common ancestral derivation.

-Origins of modern embryology

-Until the birth of modern embryology through observation of the mammalian ovum by Karl Ernst von Baer in 1827, there was no clear scientific understanding of embryology, although later discussions in this article show that some cultures had a fairly refined understanding of some of the principles.
-Only in the late 1950s when ultrasound was first used for uterine scanning, was the true developmental chronology of human fetus available.
-Karl Ernst von Baer along with Heinz Christian Pander, also proposed the germ layer theory of development which helped to explain how the embryo developed in progressive steps.
-Part of this explanation explored why embryos in many species often appear similar to one another in early developmental stages using his four principles.

 Modern embryology research

 Embryology is central to evolutionary developmental biology ("evo-devo"), which studies the genetic control of the development process (e.g. morphogens), its link to cell signalling, its roles in certain diseases and mutations, and its links to stem cell research.
-Embryology is the key to Gestational Surrogacy, which is when the sperm of the intended father and egg of intended mother are fused in a lab forming an embryo.
+Embryology is the key to gestational surrogacy, which is when the sperm of the intended father and egg of intended mother are fused in a lab forming an embryo.
 This embryo is then put into the surrogate who carries the child to term.

-Medical embryology
+Preventative medical embryology

-Medical embryology is used widely to detect abnormalities before birth.
-2-5% of babies are born with an observable abnormality and medical embryology explores the different ways and stages that these abnormalities appear in.
+Medical embryology is used widely as preventative medicine to detect abnormalities before birth.
+2–5% of babies are born with an observable abnormality, and medical embryology explores the different ways and stages that these abnormalities appear.
 Genetically derived abnormalities are referred to as malformations.
 When there are multiple malformations, this is considered a syndrome.
-When abnormalities appear due to outside contributors, these are disruptions.
+The syndromes are able to present in many different ways throughout the body.
+They can be vascular, musculoskeletal, chromosomal, etc. When abnormalities appear due to outside contributors, these are disruptions.
 The outside contributors causing disruptions are known as teratogens.
 Common teratogens are alcohol, retinoic acid, ionizing radiation or hyperthermic stress.